[home]

 republished here: 2024-01-16

-This is a personal, dare I say, autobiographical memoir about why I chose to stop playing Kingdom Hearts 1.5 as it relates to my experiences with tennis.
+This is a personal, dare I say autobiographical memoir, about why I chose to stop playing Kingdom Hearts 1.5 as it relates to my experiences with tennis.

 When to Drop a Game